E numbers: which ones can I eat?

 | Fatty acids | Synthetic emulsifiers | E472e | Mono- and diglycerides of fatty acids, esterified with acetic acid derivatives |

-| Fatty acids | Synthetic emulsifiers | E472f | Mono- and diglycerides of fatty acids, esterified with acetic and tartaric acid |
+| Fatty acids | Synthetic emulsifiers | E472f | Mono- and diglycerides of fatty acids, esterified with acetic and tartaric acids |

 | Fatty acids | Synthetic emulsifiers | E473 | Sugar esters |